 Napco Security Technologies, Inc. (NSSC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, June 12, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Napco Security Technologies, Inc. ("Napco" or the "Company") (NASDAQ: NSSC ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, June 18, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Napco Security Technologies, Inc. ("Napco" or the "Company") (NASDAQ: NSSC ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NAPCO SECURITY TECHNOLOGIES, INC. (NSSC), CLICK HERE BEFORE JUNE 24, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?